domschrei/aquaplanning/README.md

 * Action costs (in its basic form `(:function total-cost - number)`, with constant positive cost per operator)
 * (EXPERIMENTAL) All ADL features, i.e. disjunctive preconditions with `or`/`not`/`imply` and existential quantifications (not inside the goal)

-The stable features are more or less equivalent with the following [PDDL 3.1](https://helios.hud.ac.uk/scommv/IPC-14/repository/kovacs-pddl-3.1-2011.pdf) requirements:
+These features are more or less equivalent with the following [PDDL 3.1](https://helios.hud.ac.uk/scommv/IPC-14/repository/kovacs-pddl-3.1-2011.pdf) requirements:

-	:strips :typing :negative-preconditions :conditional-effects :equality :universal-preconditions :action-cost
+	:strips :typing :negative-preconditions :conditional-effects :equality :universal-preconditions :action-cost :adl

 For planning problems using these features (or any subset), a full representation of the read problem is available in the form of Java objects after parsing, as well as a separate representation after grounding the problem.

 For grounding purposes, Aquaplanning traverses the problem's (delete-)relaxed planning graph, resulting in a reasonable amount of atoms and actions in most cases.
+Equality conditions and quantifications are resolved during grounding.

 A generic state space forward search is provided as a planner.
 As of now, a few common search strategies (BFS, DFS, A\*, Weighted A\*, Best-first, random choice) are implemented, as well as a couple of simple heuristics to guide the A\* and Best-first searches.